In the spirit of both Cinco de Mayo and the Kentucky Derby, here is a Mexican mint julep cocktail to celebrate them together!

 In fact, that chilled frosted cocktail look is why traditionally the mint julep is severed in a metal julep cup as that metal helps to conduct the chill out to the exterior of the cup and create a frosty finish all over the outside of the cup!

-Add in the crushed ice to chill everything down and top it with a few jalapeno slices and a bouquet of fresh mint and you have a cocktail to celebrate!
+Add in the crushed ice to chill everything down and top it with a few jalapeno slices and a bouquet of fresh mint and you have a Mexican Mint Julep to celebrate!

 Like this recipe?
 Try these below, too!